microsoft/DUCK/docs/usermanual.md

+# Installation & Start

+For instructions on how to install and start this programm please follow the step-by-step instructions provided on the [download page](https://github.com/Microsoft/DUCK/releases).

+# Usage

 ## Account Creation

 The first time after starting the DUCK application a new useraccount has to be created.

 ## Overwiev